AudreyLL88/portfolio/README.md

 ### Defensive Design ###

-In order to use best practices and make this website easy to navigate for all users even when they try to perform an action that their status does not allow them, a few sall but important features have been added:

-1. All required form inputs display a warning message (tooltip)or feedback if the field has been filled incorrectly or not filled.
+1. All required form inputs display a warning message as a tooltip if the field is filled incorrectly.
-2. If a user tries to commit an action that their status does not allow them to, according feedback will be displayed.
+2. If a non-registered user tries to leave a comment or a review, they will be automatically redirected to the sign-in page.
-3. Webhooks have been implemented to avoid user error during checkout process and will create the order status in the database.
+3. If a user tries to put a number of a single product greater than the stock, a warning message will be displayed and the add to bag action is cancelled.
+4. Every time a form is submitted (search, product, review, comment), the user is informed of the action success/failure through a toast message.
+5. Implementation of webhooks to create order status in the database and avoid any misstep from the user during checkout.
-4. Custom 404, 403, 500 error pages with redirection to homepage.
+6. Custom error pages redirecting to homepage.

 <a name="technologies"></a>